mshossain/RNN_Text_Gen/README.md

 ## Implementation of Recurrent Neural Networks (RNNs) using Pytorch
 ## Downstream application: Text Generation

-### DataFromReuters.ipynb:

-This is the notebook file to create and save Reuters documents in the data folder.

-### RNN_SLM.ipynb:

-This file contains the recurrent neural network and the functions to generate text.

-**Remarks:**
-Make sure to install Pytorch on your computer.
-Having an Nvidia GPU will help.
-I am assuming that all the packages are in place.

-In the videos, I used Jupyter Notebook.

-Here are three three videos that explains the code and the theory:
+Here are three videos that explain the theory and the code:

 **Part 1: Theory of RNN: An Easy Tutorial**